Approval Date 26 February 2019

 Approved By J. Van Der Sommen

-1.1 Sample Room (Vic) Pty Ltd (ABN 99 159 300 464) trading as the Fashion Label Launchpad and Sample Room Mentoring Program (‘us, we, or the Company‘) respect the privacy of visitors to our websites (‘Sites‘), our customers and other individuals who interact with us.
+1.1 Sample Room (Vic) Pty Ltd (ABN 99 159 300 464) trading as the Fashion Label Launchpad, Sample Room Mentoring Program and Expert Grading (‘us, we, or the Company‘) respect the privacy of visitors to our websites (‘Sites‘), our customers and other individuals who interact with us.

 1.5 The Privacy Act 1988 (Cth) (‘Privacy Act’) includes thirteen (13) Australian Privacy Principles (‘APPs‘).
 The APPs regulate the way many companies collect, use, hold and disclose personal information.